Is your business ready to go global?

 Why E-Commerce Should Embrace The Circular Economy

-Sustainability is an integral part of doing business today, thanks to public demand for eco-friendly goods and services, and the need to comply with ESG regulations in many economies.
-For the logistics sector, this is a great opportunity to reimagine processes and enhance efficiencies for minimum carbon emissions.
-The circular-economy model is a great guiding principle.
+Sustainability is an integral part of doing business today, driven by public demand for eco-friendly goods and services and increased ESG regulations.
+For the logistics sector, this is a great opportunity to reimagine processes to help minimize carbon emissions.
+The circular economy model is a great guiding principle.

-Instead of the linear-economy idea of production, consumption, and disposal, the circular economy is based on more sustainable ways of doing business through sharing, reusing, recycling and refurbishing products.
+Instead of the linear economy model of production-consumption-disposal, the circular economy is based on a sustainable model of sharing, reusing, recycling and refurbishing products.

 It offers an opportunity to integrate sustainable principles into the operations of the logistics business itself.
-One exciting circular-economy trend is in the area of reverse logistics – the movement of goods from customers back to sellers or manufacturers.
+One exciting circular economy e-commerce trend relates to reverse logistics: the return of goods from customers back to sellers or manufacturers.

 Reverse logistics is a part of the circular economy, and it is a large market.
-A recent BrandEssence report estimated the size of the global reverse-logistics market at $614.2 billion in 2022, and saw it growing at 6.6% a year.
+A recent report estimated the size of the global reverse logistics market to be $646 billion in 2023, and saw it growing at 5% a year.

 With reverse logistics, you can extend the life of every product.